Taofeek-11/Data-Warehouse-and-Analytics/README.md

 # Data Warehouse and Analytics
 ----

-welcome to the **Data Warehouse and Analytics** repository.
+Welcome to the **Data Warehouse and Analytics** repository.
 This project demostrates data warehousing and analytics of an e-commerce store.
 It builds an effective warehouse for data effectiveness and data analytics for actionable insights.

 ---